ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 ===========

 The :ref:`monit-term` utility
-can be used to monitor the status of the Kamanja cluster as a whole and each Kamanja and non-Kamanja node that is configured and to restart any node that has failed.
+can be used to monitor the status of the Kamanja cluster and the configured nodes and to restart any node that has failed.
-It can also monitor the availability of the system that holds Kamanja.
 For full information about using **monit**, see the `Monit documentation <https://mmonit.com/monit/documentation/monit.html>`_.